Arsenal sign Pablo Mari on loan from Flamengo until end of the season | Goal.com

 Arsenal sign Pablo Mari on loan from Flamengo until end of the season

-Arsenal have completed the signing of Spanish defender Pablo Mari from Flamengo on Wednesday afternoon.
+Arsenal have completed the signing of Spanish defender Pablo Mari from Flamengo, the club announced on Wednesday afternoon.

 The 26-year-old has moved to Emirates Stadium on loan until the end of the 2019-20 campaign after completing a medical in London.

-The Gunners have had to pay an initial fee of around £4.25m (5m euros), and have the option to sign the centre-back permanently in the summer.
+The Gunners have had to pay an initial fee of around £4.25 million, and have the option to sign the centre-back permanently in the summer.

 Mari touched down in England with Arsenal technical director Edu at the weekend to iron out the final details of his move, but had to return to Brazil after a breakdown in negotiations.